Interstellar-Network/Interstellar-Book/src/M5_demo_tutorial.md

 ## Demo with Android client

-### 1. Launch the blockchain
-if not yet launched (same process as with demo script)

-### 2. Launch a generic Substrate Fromt-end

-Use the following [substrate link](https://substrate-developer-hub.github.io/substrate-front-end-template/?rpc=ws%3A%2F%2Flocalhost%3A9944) to launch substrate front end

-to connect to a locally running node

-> avoid some browser extensions that could generate interface issues

 ### 3. Install the wallet App i.e APK file on an android device or an emulator